 The sunset was wonderful, painted in deep yellow and purple colours.
 The blue sky was as blue as it can get.
 Watching the sun go down into the clouds was so inspiring.

 Hands down the best sunset to date!
-Even with a few layers on we were still freezing, but having the time of our life.
+Even with a few layers on we were still freezing, but having the time of our lives.

 Have you been to the summit of Mauna Kea?
 How did you get there?
 Let us know in the comments below…